-The Bank evaluates the need for an allowance for credit losses on unfunded commitments under CECL and, if required, an amount is recognized and included in Other Liabilities on the Balance Sheets.
-The amount of expected losses is determined by calculating a commitment usage factor over the contractual period for exposures that are not unconditionally cancellable by the Bank and applying the loss factors used in the allowance for loan losses methodology to the results of the usage calculation.
+The Bank evaluates the need for an allowance for credit losses on unfunded commitments under ASC 326, Financial Instruments - Credit Losses (commonly referred to as the Current Expected Credit Loss (CECL) standard), and, if required, an amount is recognized and included in Other Liabilities on the Balance Sheets.
+The amount of expected losses is determined by calculating a commitment usage factor over the contractual period for exposures that are not unconditionally cancellable by the Bank and applying the loss factors used in the ACLL methodology to the results of the usage calculation.
 No allowance for credit losses is recorded for commitments that are unconditionally cancellable by the Bank.